 These are the settings used to test these cans.
 Our results are only valid when used in this configuration.

-The Superlux HD 681 have bad noise isolation by design.
+The Superlux HD 681 have bad full-range noise isolation by design.
 They're not meant to block out background noise as they have a semi-open-back design, so if you're using them near an open window with traffic outside or next to people talking, you'll hear everything.
-However, they still cut down some of the high-pitched hums of AC units.
+They attenuate slightly better against treble range noises, but these sounds will still be audible.

 These headphones are meant to leak audio by design to create a more immersive audio experience.
 Even at regular volumes, people around you will hear your audio.